larus-breeze/doc_larus/documentation/Vario/OneDocument.md

 * Connect devices with cable:
  * Option 1: between Vario Display RS232 port and SteFly NAV ttySx port with patch cable RX/TX crossed
  * Option 2: between Vario Display RS232 port und LARUS Sensor Box with 1:1 patch cable
-* Adjust settings in XCSoar / OpenSoar:
+* Adjust settings in XCSoar (7.44 or higher) / OpenSoar (7.43 or higher):
-  * If the Vario Display is connected directly to the SteFly NAV, select the corresponding ttyS port: Config -> Devices -> select a free line and enter the port, Baud rate 38400, Driver Larus, Sync. to device on
+  * If the Vario Display is connected directly to SteFly NAV, select the corresponding ttyS port: Config -> Devices -> select a free line and enter the port, Baud rate: 38400, Driver Larus, Sync. to device on

+ <div style="page-break-after: always;"></div>

 ### 4.3.3 GPIO / D-SUB 9 <a id='4.3.3'> </a>

-Several other switches, sensors and devices can be connected via the d-sub connector.
+Several other switches, sensors and devices can be connected via the D-Sub connector.
 Please note that not all functions have been implemented at date of release of this manual.

 The following sketch shows the view into the male connector of the LARUS Vario Display.